 Creative professionals are everywhere.
 We received responses from over 58% of the countries on earth, with a majority coming from the United States.
-This map shows the 10 most represented U.S. cities plus the ten most represented countries.
-We added the aggregate 25th, median and 75th percentile salary points to each U.S. city in case you want to move your creative career there or hire a creative professional in that area.
-West coast cities, namely San Francisco and Portland, have edged out long standing earning potential leaders, New York City and Boston.
+This map shows all the countries involved in the survey, color-coded by the number of responses, plus the 20 most represented cities.
+We added the aggregate 25th, median and 75th percentile salary points to each city, just in case you want to move your creative career there, or if you want to hire a creative professional in that area.

-This list shows the 10 most represented U.S. colleges and universities that our survey respondents attended.
-If you graduated from any of these schools, the salary ranges provide a gauge for your own earnings comparison, whether you are fresh out of class or a seasoned industry veteran.
+This list shows the 20 most represented U.S. colleges and universities that our survey respondents attended.
+If you went to any of these schools, the salary ranges provide a gauge for your own earnings comparison, whether you are fresh out of school or a seasoned industry veteran.

 Are advanced degrees worth their price tag in creative fields?
 Our data says yes, unless you work in Web Design.
 We isolated the three most represented job titles from respondents who reported High School as their highest level of education.

 We then compared the salary ranges for those three jobs, Web Designer, Graphic Designer and Web Developer, at three points of education: High School, Bachelors, Masters or higher.
 The data reveals increases in salary earned for Graphic Designers and Web Developers as education level increases.
 Web Designers, on the other hand, may get away with avoiding student debts.
 This salary comparison shows a falling salary rate as education level increases among these professionals.

 While many creative professionals posses a broad range of skills that eclipse multiple areas of expertise, we wanted to find out what they were calling themselves.
 Here are the 7 most represented job titles according to percentage of total responses.
 When examined as an accurate sample size of the entire population, this information reveals where the greatest potential for job competition lies and which jobs may be easier or more difficult to hire for.